jaypipes/articles/openstack/walkthrough-launch-instance-request.md

 Or she may use the [Horizon web UI](https://docs.openstack.org/horizon/latest/) for her OpenStack deployment.

-However, regardless of which tool Alice uses to launch her instance, that tool will inevitably end up making an HTTP request to the [`POST /servers`](https://developer.openstack.org/api-ref/compute/#create-server) OpenStack Compute HTTP API.
+Regardless of which tool Alice uses to launch her instance, that tool will inevitably end up making an HTTP request to the [`POST /servers`](https://developer.openstack.org/api-ref/compute/#create-server) OpenStack Compute HTTP API.